-Edited by Donna, Eng, prerna, Anonymous and 13 others
+Edited by Donna, Eng, prerna, Maria and 12 others

 If you have been in a relationship for a number of months, or even years, you may find that your boyfriend is paying less attention to you or taking less interest in your life.
 He may not spend as much time with you as he used to.
 He may not be as well groomed for you or court you as avidly as he did when you first began your sexual relationship.
 You might also be experiencing sexual rejection or a lack of affection, less talk about your future together or feeling left out of events and activities that you would consider to be fun, if only you had been invited.

 If your man is taking you for granted, here are several measures you can take to recapture his interest, make more time for you and "raise the relationship bar" so that he must put more effort into the relationship or risk losing you to someone else.

 First, you should examine your own behavior to see how you allowed yourself to be in this disempowering situation, and how you contributed to it.

 - 1 How Are You Allowing Him to Treat You Like That?

 - 2 Develop A New Emotionally Mature Mental Set Point